 Drawing a map of your property and identifying the approximate locations of features that are important to you may help you learn more about your woodlot.
 If you wish, use crayons, markers and different colors on your map.
 Don’t worry about accuracy – this is an exercise to help you think about what is unique, important or what you need to know more about your land.
-Feel free to share this with your County Forester at UNH Extension and schedule and woodlot visit.
+Feel free to share this with your County Forester at UNH Extension and schedule a woodlot visit.

 - Start with drawing the approximate shape of your property on a large piece of paper.